coderolls/coderolls-blog/_posts/collections/linkedlist/2022-02-05-add-element-in-linkedlist.md

 categories: [Collections, LinkedList]
 toc: true

 description: "In this article, we will see, how to add an element to linkedlist.
-LinkedList class provide varous methods to add an element to the lnikedlist."
+LinkedList class provide various methods to add an element to the lnikedlist.
+We will cover these methods with example."
 ---

 In this article, we will see, how to add an element to linkedlist.
-LinkedList class provide varous methods to add an element to the lnikedlist.
+LinkedList class provide various methods to add an element to the lnikedlist.
+We will cover these methods with example.

 ## Introduction